1105420698/RToolkit/README.md

-# RToolkit
+# RunkaiKit

-RToolkit allows developers to gain access to a lot of useful tools for Swift.
+RunkaiKit allows developers to gain access to a lot of useful tools for Swift.